WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

  2. **Cite the specific dataset(s) used.**

-    Data citations are accessible from the [Citation Search][citesearch] and MetaGrid.
-    Note that there are two citation granularities on experiment data and on model/MIP data.

-    TODO: verify that there really isn't any way from the file to the citation (and documentation) directly..
-          Further_info is dead.
-          My current understanding is that there is a tracking_id  that is unique to the file (ex. http://hdl.handle.net/hdl:21.14100/c682c920-8175-47ad-8657-9836ff69709d).
-There is also unique identifier for the dataset (http://hdl.handle.net/hdl:21.14100/0f158e88-925f-3edf-983d-34109aa7269a).
-But in CMIP7 they will not be linked.
-I don't see the dataset id in the global attrs. and I don't see either link to a citation.

     Please include a citation in the form of:

         Authors/Data Creators (publication year): Title.
 Version YYYYMMDD.
 Earth System Grid Federation.
 DOI.